niallpwright/firsthomework/README.md

 ## Recommendations:

 * **If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)**
-As far as offerings go Hudson River Trading is almost a one stop shop for institutional investors looking to get in on high frequency trading.
-As HFT trading is not econiomical for reatil traders they do not have any resources for retail traders.
+As far as offerings go Hudson River Trading is almost a one-stop-shop for institutional investors looking to get in on high frequency trading.
+As HFT trading is not econiomical for retail traders they do not have any resources for retail traders.
 One offering they could make for their customers could be News based algo trading or Social Media based algo trading similar to the ETF $BUZZ.
             <img src="https://ml.globenewswire.com/Resource/Download/7adbc895-09e4-4e3c-bc95-977c60c39e70?size=2" width="400" height="175" />

 * **Why do you think that offering this product or service would benefit the company?**